Fiserv/universal-commerce/recipes/customerRegistration.md

 # How to Create, Read, Update and Delete Customer Profiles

+This guide will walk through all CRUD opertions for customer profiles in the uCom API.

 ## Create a Customer Profile

 ### Description

 Create a Customer Profile (Customer Registration)

-Registering a customer in the uCom system results in a unique identifier 'fdCustomerId' that is used in subsequent operations like vaulting a payment account and making mobile payments.
+Registering a customer in the uCom system results in a unique identifier, 'fdCustomerId' that is used in subsequent operations like vaulting a payment account or making mobile payments.

 ### Endpoint URL